scramjetorg/scramjet/docs/buffer-stream.md

 <a name="BufferStream+parse"></a>

 ### bufferStream.parse(parser) ⇒ <code>DataStream</code>
-Parses every buffer to objectThe method MUST parse EVERY buffer into a single object, so the bufferstream here should already be splitted or broken up.
+[Parallel] Parses every buffer to objectThe method MUST parse EVERY buffer into a single object, so the bufferstream here should already be splitted or broken up.

 **Kind**: instance method of <code>[BufferStream](#BufferStream)</code>
 **Returns**: <code>DataStream</code> - The parsed objects stream.